What is OCR?

 6. Script recognition: Identifying different scripts in a document is necessary so that the right script is invoked by the OCR at the time of data capture.

 7. Segmentation: every character must be segmented before OCR runs on it.
-It divides every image artifacts into multiple characters.
+It divides every image artifact into multiple characters.

 1. Matrix matching: This pattern recognition works by comparing a character image with the glyph stored.
 This type of character recognition works best when fonts used in the document are not that fancy.